ba-ddou/cbh-take-home-project/Ticket_Breakdown.md

 - Display the new agent `customId` property in the agent info component.
 - Allow editing the `customId` property in the agent info update form.

-### PDF generation
+### **PDF generation**

+**Context**

+After adding support for facility unique custom agent IDs, the generated reports for each facility must use this new custom agent id instead of the agent's primary key (database generatd id).

+**Reauirements**

-- Use the agent id & the facility id to retrieve the `customId` from the `customAgentIds` association table
+- When generating a new report, Use the agent id & the facility id to retrieve the `customId` from the `customAgentIds` association table
 - Display the `customId` instead of the `agentId` in the generated shift reports.